GoogleCloudPlatform/cloud-run-mesh/README.md

          --set-env-vars="MESH=//container.googleapis.com/projects/${CONFIG_PROJECT_ID}/locations/${CLUSTER_LOCATION}/clusters/${CLUSTER_NAME}"
 ```

-For versions of `gcloud` older than 353.0, replace `--execution-environment=gen2` with `--sandbox=minivm`.

 You can also use MESH=gke://${CONFIG_PROJECT_ID}, allowing the workload to automatically select a cluster, starting with same location as the workload.

-- `gcloud run deploy SERVICE --platform=managed --project --region` is common required parameters
+- `gcloud run deploy SERVICE --project --region` is common required parameters
 - `--execution-environment=gen2` is currently required to have iptables enabled.
 Without it the 'whitebox' mode will be
   used (still WIP)
 - `--service-account` is recommended for 'minimal privilege'.
 The service account will act as a K8s SA, and have its
   RBAC permissions
 - `--use-http2`  and `--port 15009` are required

-### Configure the CloudRun service in K8s
+### Configure the Cloud Run service in K8s

-For workloads in K8s to communicate with the CloudRun service you must create a few Istio configurations.
+For workloads in K8s to communicate with the Cloud Run service you must create a few Istio configurations.

 This step will be replaced by auto-registration (WIP), but is currently required: